How Much Land to Feed a Family: We Grow a Complete Diet on ½ Acre (2,000 m²) in the Tropics

 Harvesting chaya leaves with tropical greens like moringa and cranberry hibiscus growing nearby

-Harvesting chaya with ginger bellow and cranberry hibiscus and moringa in background
+Harvesting chaya with ginger (bellow) and cranberry hibiscus garlic vine and moringa in the background

 Basket filled with tropical fruits from the food forest including papaya bananas and guava